-Floor Moisture Hazards
+Floor Moisture Hazards at Work

 One of the biggest hazards in the workplace is floor moisture.
 Moisture on floors can come from a variety of places: spilled drinks, outdoor weather tracked inside, oily substances, and leaks.
 This type of floor safety issue can often be avoided with a few easy steps.
 Have a workplace review of your floors on a regular basis.
 Make note of areas of concern and then take proper procedures to correct them.
 If the problem cannot be quickly fixed, place signage or block off the wet or slippery areas to avoid passage through the space until the issue has been corrected.

-Additional ways to address floor moisture problems are to properly place rugs at doorways, and to keep supplies easily available when spills occur.
+Additional ways to address floor moisture problems are to properly place rugs at doorways, and to keep cleaning supplies easily available for when spills occur.
 Keep a good selection of cleaning, mopping, and drying materials on hand to tackle wet floors.
 A spill kit with absorbent materials can be helpful to keep available as well.
 Address a wet floor problem promptly to avoid any unnecessary falls or accidents.

-Obstacle and Debris Floor Hazards
+Obstacle and Debris Floor Hazards at Work

-Floor Safety Review
+Workplace Floor Safety Review

-Your Top-Rated Commercial Cleaning Team
+Your Top-Rated Commercial Floor Cleaning Team